How to Reduce Your Belongings and Declutter Your Home

 EYE ON THE PRIZE

 The purging process can be frustrating, sentimental, and even emotional, so it’s helpful to keep your goals in mind.
 Maybe you’re hoping to sell things for extra cash, clear the slate for a new look, or maybe you just want to feel lighter and more in control of your space.
-Whatever your reasons, keep them close and stay determined!
+Whatever your reasons, hold them close and stay determined!

 Physically Prepare to Declutter